Work at the Olympic Center!

 Cleaners’ duties are janitorial in nature (sweeping, mopping, general cleaning, disinfecting, etc.) Successful candidates will also perform other labor-oriented duties as assigned.
 Nights, weekends and holiday work will be required.
 Applicants must be at least 18 years of age and physically able to perform manual labor including lifting up to 100 lbs.
 Staff required to work evening/night shifts and/or holidays receive premium pay.

-COMPENSATION: Entry rate of $15.93 – $17.21 depending on skills, qualifications, and experience.
+COMPENSATION: Entry rate of $19.96.
 ORDA offers an excellent benefit package including paid leave (vacation, holiday, sick and personal time); participation in the NYS and Local Retirement Systems; health, dental, and vision insurances; and optional participation in the NYS Deferred Compensation Plan.

 Interested candidates should complete an application and forward to (electronic submissions preferred):